Floods in Canada: On the Rise

 - The 2011 flooding in Manitoba, which affected 15 communities along the Assiniboine, Roseau, and Red Rivers after wet spring weather caused these rivers to breach their banks.
 2500 people were forced to evacuate.
 Damages were estimated at just under $600 million.

-It’s early in the year, but across the country we’ve already had our fair share of incidents: an ice jam on the Grand River caused severe flooding in southern Ontario in February.
-Melting of unusually large snowpacks in B.C.’s southern interior have resulted in evacuation notices in some communities while others are on flood watch wondering if they will be next.
-And of course, the devastating floods in New Brunswick.
+Reasons aside, it’s early in the year, but across the country there’s already been a fair share of incidents: an ice jam on the Grand River caused severe flooding in southern Ontario in February.
+Melting of unusually large snowpacks in B.C.’s southern interior resulted in evacuation notices in some communities while others are on flood watch wondering if they will be next.
+In Southern New Brunswick, the floodwaters of the St. John’s River have already damaged thousands of properties.

 Last year, when I was helping neighbours with sandbags, many shared incredulous observations.
 “I’ve been living here for 40 years and have never seen anything like this,” one man said.

 I know that flooding has happened in the Okanagan for as long as the Okanagan has been a valley (i.e. not a glacial lake--it was definitely flooded then).
-However, years ago we built flood infrastructure to stop floods from happening (and then built in floodplains).
-That infrastructure itself brought many ecological issues--but it did hold back water.
-However, the infrastructure that was built for normal storms in the 1950s and 1960s doesn’t seem to be holding up anymore.
+However, years ago we built flood infrastructure to stop floods from happening (and then proceeded, foolishly, to build in floodplains).
+That infrastructure itself brought many ecological issues—but it did hold backwater.